-As a non-resident in Europe, Wise Borderless offers the much-needed control through a virtual bank account.
+As a non-resident in Europe, Wise multi-currency account offers the much-needed control through a virtual bank account.
 Get access to payments from 35 EU countries – some of which allow you to re-route money back to your local bank account within 24 hours- and save 80% in transaction fees.

 Many international travelers in the 21st century find international banking as frustrating, time-consuming and expensive.
 This is particularly true to a non-resident in Europe, who would want to open a bank account.
 The ton of documents required and the need for background checks by some banks is a thorn in the flesh.
 This is in addition to hefty fees in foreign conversion rates and the amount of time a transaction can take – with some cases taking up to seven working days to effect a payment.

 It is also possible that you want to invest in Europe, operate a digital business or you are a digital nomad who needs to receive payments from Europe.
 Finally, you may want to save some of your money in a safe and well regulated banking environment like the EU.